Birth Support

 This check-in helps you stay ahead of overwhelm.

-My Role as Your Doula
+Our Role as Your Doula

 A doula is trained to provide emotional, physical, and informational support during pregnancy, labor, and postpartum.

-As your doula, I will:
+As your doula, we will:

 provide calm reassurance and steady presence